jayyuuuu/FoodZone/README.md

   syntex: useEffect(()=>{callback function},[dependency array]);

 --IN useEffect Hook-
---if no dependency Array => useEffect is called on every render.
+-if no dependency Array => useEffect is called on every render.
---if depencency Array is Empty [] => useEffect is called on initial render (Just Once).
+-if depencency Array is Empty [] => useEffect is called on initial render (Just Once).
---if there is some dependency in the array => useEffect is called every time the dependency is updated. if we have use btnNameReact in dependency array - [btnNameReact] => then useEffect is called every time the btnNameReact is updated.
+-if there is some dependency in the array => useEffect is called every time the dependency is updated.

+:-if we have use btnNameReact in dependency array - [btnNameReact] => then useEffect is called every time the btnNameReact is updated.

 ---- useEffect will definitely called after initial render everytime.